rickysahu/mpngen/README.md

 npm run build
 npm start
 ```
+note: you may need to use `sudo` for these commands

 ## Test out the app
 Open up a web browser and navigate to [http://localhost:3030](http://localhost:3030) to test the app